RedisLabs/redislabs-docs/content/rs/security/database-security/_index.md

 ---

 ## Database Security
 Redis Enterprise comes with several options to help you secure your Redis deployment.
-This section details the configurable parameters that you can use to protect the data within your database and more ef fectively establish operational security.
+This section details the configurable parameters that you can use to protect the data within your database and more effectively establish operational security.

 ## Authentication and Authorization
 This section details how you can use authentication and authorization control within Redis Enterprise to help you secure your databases.